Fab2102/pyciclib/README.md

 ###

 <p align="left">PyCIC is a small Python package offering a versatile compound interest calculator for realistic investment analysis and personal finance applications.
-It supports variable compounding frequencies, periodic contributions with flexible frequencies and timings, tax adjustments, and inflation considerations.
-Additionally the "breakdown()" method can generate a detailed pandas DataFrame to help you visualize your growth scenarios or export them to CSV or Excel files.
+It supports variable compounding frequencies, periodic contributions with flexible frequencies and timings, tax adjustments and inflation considerations.
+Additionally, the `breakdown()` method returns a detailed pandas DataFrame that lets you visualize your growth scenarios and export the results to CSV or Excel files.
 </p>

 ###